httptoolkit/httptoolkit-website/src/posts/netlify-function-error-reporting-with-sentry.md

 ## Catching handler errors

 Let's detect handler function errors first.
-To start with, create an convenient `reportError` method you can call and wait on to confirm errors are reported (as otherwise your function may be shutdown before reporting completes):
+To start with, create an convenient `reportError` method you can call to report errors to Sentry, which will wrap the extra logic that we'll need in a minute.

 ```javascript
 // Don't use this example quite yet!
 It's not complete - see below.